Ipswich Town F.C.: Years in the Championship (2002–2019)

-League One and takeover (2019–present)
+League One and rise to the Premier League (2019–present)

 Lambert remained as manager following relegation to take charge of Ipswich's first season in the third tier since 1957.
 Ipswich finished the season in 11th place, the club's lowest finish since 1953.
 The standings were decided by points-per-game due to the season's suspension in March 2020 as a result of the COVID-19 pandemic.
 After failing to mount a promotion challenge during the following season, Lambert left the club by mutual consent on 28 February 2021.
 Former Wigan boss Paul Cook was appointed as his replacement three days later.

 On 7 April 2021, the club announced that US investment group Gamechanger 20 Limited had purchased a majority stake in the club.
-The consortium was made up of Ohio-based investment group ORG, the "Three Lions Fund" (made up of three Phoenix Rising FC board members) and former owner Marcus Evans, who remained as a minority shareholder.
-Ipswich finished the 2020–21 season in 9th place, three positions outside the play-offs.
+The consortium was made up of Ohio-based investment group ORG Portfolio Management, the "Three Lions Fund" (made up of three Phoenix Rising board members, including Brett M. Johnson, Berke Bakay and Mark Detmer) and former owner Marcus Evans, who remained as a minority shareholder.
+Mike O'Leary, former West Bromwich Albion chief executive, was appointed as the club's chairman following the acquisition.

+Ipswich finished the 2020–21 season in ninth place, three places outside the play-offs.
 Expectations were high ahead of the following season, but following a series of disappointing results, Cook was sacked in December 2021.
-On 16 December 2021, Kieran McKenna, assistant manager at Manchester United, was appointed to replace Cook, with Martyn Pert as his deputy.
-Ipswich finished the season in 11th place.
+He was replaced by Kieran McKenna, first-team coach at Manchester United.
+Ipswich finished the 2021–22 season in 11th place.

+With McKenna's first full season in charge, the following season proved more successful.
+After an undefeated streak of 18 league games, with several club records broken, Ipswich were promoted back to the Championship as runners-up.
+Ipswich finished the 2022–23 season in second place, with 98 points and scoring 101 league goals.

+After winning their final league game of the 2023–24 season, Ipswich achieved back-to-back promotions, becoming the fifth team to do so, and were promoted as runners-up to end their 22-year absence from the top tier.
+They sealed the runner-up spot with 96 points, and the highest goal tally of 92.

+Ipswich spent most of the 2024–25 season in the bottom half of the league and in the relegation zone.
+On 26 April 2025, following a 3–0 defeat away to Newcastle United, the club was relegated back to the Championship.